Structural transformation to mitigate persistent technology gap

 Persistent technology gap in manufacturing

-The 2030 Agenda promotes technological development through research and innovation, especially in developing economies.
-Progress towards the achievement of that target is measured by the proportion of medium and high-tech industry value added in total manufacturing value added (SDG indicator 9.b.1).
-A positive change in this means a shift from lower to higher technology value added, usually raising the average value added per worker.
-R&D and innovation play a crucial role in this transformation by providing the grounds for the use of new and more efficient technologies.
+The 2030 Agenda advocates for technological advancement, especially in developing economies.
+Progress towards the target is gauged by the proportion of medium and high-tech value added in total manufacturing value added (SDG indicator 9.b.1).
+Progress signifies a transition to higher technology value added, typically resulting in increased average value added per worker.
+R&D and innovation play a pivotal role in facilitating this shift by enabling the adoption of newer and more efficient technologies.

-From 2010 to 2020, the share of medium and high-tech manufacturing increased in all regions.
-While developed economies managed to raise this share by 2.1 percentage points, it increased 1.7 percentage points in developing Asia and Oceania, 1.6 percentage points in developing America and only 1.3 percentage points in Africa.
-These figures suggest that Africa has become increasingly uncoupled from the global technological advancements in manufacturing.
-Figure 5 also shows considerable variation across individual economies of the same region, especially in developing Asia and Oceania, a region that encompasses, on one hand, the two economies with the world's most innovative manufacturing sectors, namely, Singapore (82 per cent in 2020) and Taiwan Province of China (71 per cent), and, on the other hand, several countries in which the share of medium and high-tech industries in value added has persistently remained below three per cent, such as Cambodia, Tonga, Yemen, Macao SAR, and Maldives.
+From 2011 to 2021, the share of medium and high-tech manufacturing increased in nearly all regions.
+Developed economies raised this share by 1.5 percentage points, developing Asia and Oceania by 1.2 percentage points and Africa by 1.1 percentage points.
+In developing Americas, it nearly stagnated, suggesting these economies have not reduced their reliance on sectors like agriculture and commodities.
+Figure 4 reveals considerable variation within regions, especially in developing Asia and Oceania.
+This region includes the world's most innovative manufacturing sectors, such as Singapore (82 per cent in 2021) and Taiwan Province of China (73 per cent), alongside economies where the share of medium and high-tech industries in value added remained below three per cent, such as Cambodia, Tonga, Yemen, Tajikistan, and Maldives.

-Figure 5.
-The proportion of medium and high-tech industry in manufacturing value added indicating a technology divide between developed and developing regions
+Figure 4.
+Share of medium and high-tech industry in manufacturing value added indicates a technology divide Figure 4.
+Share of medium and high-tech industry in manufacturing value added indicates a technology divide

 – ‒